Spotify Advertising Guide

 Reaching out to Spotify audiences in a specific

 country, province, or city?
 You can target an entire country, or specify up to 1,000 locations.
 Seriously, you can get quite specific.
 Next is setting up the audience age range and gender targeting (56% of Spotify listeners are men), followed by selecting the platforms on which you’d like your ads to show up (iOS, Android, Desktop, or all).
+Demographic targeting works best when aligned with contextual listening behaviour rather than used in isolation.

 Spotify gets a pretty good idea of its users’ music tastes.
 This is why it can pull together such amazing auto-generated playlists.
-Insights regarding the listening habits of audiences give advertisers opportunities to put their painstakingly-developed customer personas to the test.
+Insights regarding the listening habits of audiences give advertisers opportunities to put their painstakingly developed customer personas to the test.
 When setting up Spotify ads, you can select the genre of music you think your customers listen to.
 Selling heavy metal t-shirts and rock band merchandise?
 Genres you’ll likely want to avoid include smooth jazz, Italian opera, and baby’s bedtime nursery rhymes.

 Fan Targeting